 SOCIOL 206-0 Law and Society Introduction to the role of law in American society.
 Relationship of law, inequality, and social change.
 Patterns of change in major legal institutions: the courts, the legal profession, and legal services for the poor.

-SOCIOL 207-0 Problems of Cities Problems of American urban communities and possible solutions.
-Spatial, economic, and political trends; private and public decision making; class, race, and family needs.
-Consequences for adequate public services.
+SOCIOL 207-0 Cities in Society Introduction to issues relevant to cities and their metropolitan areas, including spatial, economic, and political trends; private and public decision making; class, race, and gender; and possible solutions to inequalities and planning challenges.